docker-library/docs/mariadb/README.md

 ### `MYSQL_TCP_PORT`

 Changes the TCP port used inside the container.
 Defaults to 3306.
-Setting name doesn't follow the pattern as it is used directly by MariaDB.
+Variable name doesn't follow the pattern as it is used directly by MariaDB.

 Using the default (i.e. not defining this variable) and exposing the desired external port via `ports` composer setting is recommended instead.
 Use this setting only for `network_mode: host` cases.